amerfarooq/book-notes/effective-typescript.md

 and reality have diverged.
 A type system which can guarantee the accuracy of its static types is said to be *sound*.
 TypeScript’s type system is very much not sound, nor was it ever intended to be.

+## Item 2: Know Which TypeScript Options You’re Using

+1. The TypeScript compiler includes several settings which affect core aspects of the language.
+2. Configure TypeScript using tsconfig.json rather than command-line options.
+3. Turn on `noImplicitAny` unless you are transitioning a JavaScript project to TypeScript.
+4. Use `strictNullChecks` to prevent “undefined is not an object”-style runtime errors.
+5. Aim to enable strict to get the most thorough checking that TypeScript can offer.